collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Forked Repo Model Pull Request

-Step 1: From your project repository, check out a new branch and test the changes.
+Create and checkout a new branch (in this case off of the master branch).
+Pull the contents of the remote forked repo pull request into it.

 ```bash
 $ git checkout -b <local-branch-name> master